 The Moses Center for Students with Disabilities (CSD) assists students in obtaining appropriate and reasonable accommodations and services.
 Accommodations are determined on a case by base basis; however, examples include extended time on exams, a smaller proctored testing environment, supplemental class notes, and housing accommodations.

 Students are strongly encouraged to contact the CSD at least one month prior to the start of NYU Precollege to allow necessary time to review disability requests and to implement accommodations.

 New York State and New York University require all students registering for six credits to complete a MMR Immunization Form and a Meningitis Response Form to prove immunity to measles, mumps, rubella, and meningitis.
 Preventable diseases continue to occur on college campuses.
 The receipt of immunization history allows the NYU Student Health Center (SHC) to protect students in the event of an outbreak.
 Students must submit the forms to the Student Health Center.
-See “Required Program Forms” above.
+See “Required Health Forms” to the right.

 Please be advised that, in the event of an outbreak, those who have failed to submit the required documentation may not be permitted to attend classes or live in residence until there is no longer any public health risk.
 In the event of an outbreak, students will receive information and alerts from the Student Health Center via NYU email.

 NYU Precollege is an intensive educational experience in which students will face academic and personal challenges that allow them numerous opportunities for self-discovery and growth.
 The experience may present potential stressors as well.
 Therefore, students and families are responsible for arranging for the support of medical or mental health professionals, as needed, prior to the start of the program.